Bahmni/bahmni-reports/README.md

 # For developers

-1. Run `scripts/create_configuration.sh` file to create the necessary configuration to run the reports application.
-Modify the configuration files to suit your needs.
+1. Run `scripts/create_configuration.sh` script to create necessary config files to run the integration tests.
+Modify the config file at $HOME/.bahmni-reports/bahmni-reports-test.properties to suit your needs.

 2. Run `mvn clean install` to build your changes.